wad11656/SetRegion-GUI/README.md

 ## History

 The download page on ConsoleCopyWorld dates SetRegion back to June 27, 2001.
-According to its brief description on that site, its original usage was to change the region sectors of foreign PS1 games to match the region of your own PS1 console so that you could then burn and play them on your real hardware.
+According to its brief description on that site, its original usage was to change the region sectors of foreign PS1 games to match the region of your own PS1 console so that you could burn and play them.

 The original discovery of injecting region sectors to increase PS1 compatibility on PSP/Vita might be credited to the Brazilians: I only was inspired to find a tool like SetRegion in the first place because I noticed that a Portuguese fan-translation EBOOT of Valkyrie Profile (PS1)—which was translated from the NTSC-U version of the game—was booting on my PSP using the Japanese BIOS.
 As a result, the game avoided a crash that usually plagues the NTSC-U version of the game on PSP/Vita.
 So, I went hunting for a tool that could change the reigion of any PS1 game so that I could trigger the PSP/Vita to use the Japanese BIOS on USA games and potentially fix other NTSC-U games as well.